Mattapan station: Streetcar station

 On May 5, 2006, the MBTA awarded a $6.2 million contract to replace the 1929-built station.
 The MBTA closed the line on June 24 to allow a new viaduct to be constructed at Ashmont station.
-During the closure, all stations on the line were modernized and (except for Valley Road) made handicapped accessible.
-The decrepit 1929-built shelter and old platforms were replaced by modern platforms with canopies; a new building for MBTA police and bus operations with a community room was built.
-Trolley service resumed on December 22, 2007.
+During the closure, all stations on the line were modernized and (except for Valley Road) made accessible.
+The 1929-built shelter and platforms were replaced by modern platforms with canopies; a new building for MBTA police and bus operations with a community room was built.
+Streetcar service resumed on December 22, 2007.

-In 2014, the MBTA proposed to make $500,000 in additional renovations to the station.
+In 2014, the MBTA made $500,000 in additional renovations to the station.
 These included upgraded shelters and heating in passenger waiting areas, pedestrian improvements, improved signage, and bicycle storage.

+The MBTA plans to convert the line to modern light rail equipment.
+All stations would have raised platforms for level boarding on the new vehicles; the existing Mattapan platforms would be replaced by a single island platform.
+An expanded maintenance facility for the line would be built next to the south busway.

 Transit-oriented development

 As part of the first round of modernization, the MBTA began planning for mixed-use transit-oriented development (TOD) to be built on the underused station parking lot.
 The planned development was not built, even after a second request for proposals was issued in 2012.
 In July 2014, a local charter school announced plans to build a new building on the site, despite calls for a third RFP to be issued to attract TOD instead.
 In January 2015, after opposition from local officials about the school's $1.5 million offer, the MBTA announced it would instead issue a third RFP that March.
 The third RFP was issued in November 2015.

 In July 2016, the MBTA Fiscal and Management Control Board selected the winner from two proposals for the property.
-The winning bidder, POAH/Nuestra, will pay the MBTA $4.89 million over the first 20 years of a 99-year lease of the site, upon which they will build 135 rental units and 12000 sqft of ground-floor retail.
-50 parking spaces will be reserved for MBTA riders.
+The winning bidder, POAH/Nuestra, will pay the MBTA $4.89 million over the first 20 years of a 99-year lease of the site, upon which they built 135 rental units and 12000 sqft of ground-floor retail.
+50 parking spaces were reserved for MBTA riders.
 The project was approved by the city in 2018.
 Financing was secured in November 2020, with construction starting shortly after for a planned 2022 completion.

-Bus connections

-Mattapan serves as a major transfer station for MBTA bus operations, with nine routes converging on Mattapan Square from six directions.
-Six routes use the busway located on the north side of the station, while routes 28, 29, and 31 use a bus loop on the south side.
+The $57 million development, called "The Loop at Mattapan Station", opened in April 2023.